 - I have some of these symptoms.
-Could I have a mental illness?
+Could I have a mental health condition?

 - What is the best kind of treatment for me?

-- Do I need to take medicine?
+- Do I need to take prescription medicine?
 Do I need to see a psychiatrist?

 - Do I need psychotherapy?

 - Can you recommend a counselor or therapist I could see?

 - Is this a temporary problem or is it permanent?